Dan & Nick’s Story

 Dan and Nick are a tremendous example of the type of relationship YMS hopes to develop for children who need a positive presence and outlet in their life.
 It is often surprising to many of the program’s volunteers how important they become to their Mentees and how the emotional investment they make is often greater than the time they invest.

 Mentor Dan counts himself among the surprised.
 “It feels good to help him out and to be a good male role model in his life,” Dan explained.

 When Leslie entered the CBM Program, she was the youngest of 3 siblings.
 Her older sister and brother were already matched.
 Leslie and her Mentor Shannon have shared many experiences.
 “Shannon has been nothing but great”, is Leslie’s response when asked to comment on her match.
 “She has taken me to different places, shown me her family and friends, and made me feel very close to her.”
 Mentor Shannon was always a friend and consistent guide to her Mentee Leslie.

 If it takes a village to raise up a child, Leslie’s village was a partnership of teachers, community donors, camp sponsors.
 Leslie was the first in her family to attend college.
 Through adolescence, Mentor Shannon was always there encouraging Leslie about school work and positive behaviors, discussing life opportunities, and to do the fun stuff like helping to buy a prom dress.

 Shannon made a significant difference in Leslie’s life.
 To quote Shannon; “Leslie has grown into a mature, smart, beautiful and wonderful woman.
 She has a great head on her shoulders and is very strong.
-I look up to Leslie and who she has become – especially what she has been through.
-I am so proud of her.
-I look forward to a lifetime of friendship with her.”
-The longevity of this match has gifted both Mentee and Mentor with an amazing life-long friendship.
+I look up to Leslie and who she has become.
+I am so proud of her.”
+The longevity of this match has gifted both Leslie and Shannon with an amazing life-long friendship.